imyrvold/imyrvold.github.io-ivan/Content/vapor/vorian-on-cloudrun.md

 The database I use for the backend is MongoDB Atlas, which I have used for a few years.
 I love using a NoSQL database, and have used MongoDB for a few projects.
 The first project I used it for was a backend server I built 5 years ago for a company in Kristiansand using Node.js

+## UserModelsPackage

+The big advantage for developing both the frontend and the backend using the same language, is that we can share code between the platforms.
+I have used this with the Swift Package UserModelsPackage.
+Source is at [UserModelsPackage](https://github.com/shortcut/UserModelsPackage).
+In UserModelsPackage, I have Swift models that is shared between the Vorian SwiftUI app, and the backend micro services.

 ## PriceJob

 I wanted first to make a service that runs every day at 14:00, when the electricity prices for the next day is available, and save them to a MongoDB database.
 I investigated several solutions, first as running the job as a Vapor job, but then I found out that Google has a server-less service called Cloud Run, that could run a docker container as a job at intervals I could set.